 TAPS operates 24 hours a day, 365 days a year, as Alyeska’s employees work in Anchorage, Fairbanks, Valdez, and along the pipeline, from Pump Station 1 on the North Slope to oil spill prevention and response vessels in Prince William Sound.

 Alyeska focuses on safe and flawless operations and sustainability, and works to respond to challenges posed by declining throughput.
-Throughput peaked at 2.1 million barrels a day in 1988, but has steadily decreased, averaging 480,199 barrels a day in 2020.
+Throughput peaked at 2.1 million barrels a day in 1988, but has steadily decreased, averaging 480,199 barrels a day in 2020 and 477,798 in 2021.
 With lower flow levels, the crude oil takes longer to reach the Valdez Terminal – about 2 weeks, on average – and the oil is colder on arrival.
 This affects operations all along TAPS, from pump stations where oil is recirculated to add heat, to Valdez where pigs arrive with more accumulated wax.
+Learn more about TAPS historic throughput.

 Alyeska continues researching and implementing adjustments necessary to operate TAPS safely and efficiently so that TAPS will remain a viable component of Alaska’s economy and the nation’s energy infrastructure.